kyotov/experiments-2/README.md

 ## Getting started
 To get started, you can run:
-1. Checkout this codebase, for example by running:
+1. Checkout this codebase, for example by running: \
     `git clone https://github.com/ashishvthakkar/experiments.git`
-2. If you don't already have clang-tidy, install it, for example by running: sudo apt install clang-tidy
+2. If you don't already have clang-tidy, install it, for example by running: \
-    You may have to run sudo apt update before running the install
+    `sudo apt install clang-tidy`
-3. Run cmake configure, for example by running the following in the project dir:
+3. Run cmake configure, for example by running the following in the project dir: \
     `cmake . -B./build -G "Unix Makefiles"`
-4. Build, for example by running:
+4. Build, for example by running: \
     `cmake --build ./build --config Debug --target all`
-5. You can now run sample programs such as:
+5. You can now run sample programs such as: \
     `./build/multi_reader_async/multi_reader_async_read_only_demo`

 ## Acknowledgements